• Skip to primary navigation

 How To Make Yukon Gold Mashed Potatoes

 1. Cut the potatoes into large pieces.
 Cutting the potatoes before cooking them not only speeds up the cooking time but makes sure the potatoes are cooked all the way through.
-Make sure to cut the potatoes into even sizes before adding them to the water to cook.
-This makes sure that all your potatoes cook evenly.
+Cut the potatoes into even sizes to make sure that all your potatoes cook evenly.

 2. Cook the potatoes in boiling water.
-Cook the potatoes until they can easily be pierced with a fork.
-If the potato can be pierced but it is still firm, give it a few more minutes.
+Cook the potatoes in a large pot of boiling water until they can easily be pierced with a fork.
+If the potato can be pierced but is still firm, give it a few more minutes.

 Cubed potatoes in pot